How Big Is 30 Millimeters? A practical guide to Understanding This Measurement

 -

 Thickness of a typical smartphone: Many modern smartphones have a thickness that falls within the range of 7 to 10 millimeters.
-Therefore, 30 millimeters is roughly three times the thickness of a typical phone.
+That's why, 30 millimeters is roughly three times the thickness of a typical phone.
 Imagine stacking three smartphones on top of each other – that's approximately 30 millimeters.

 -

 Length of a standard ruler: A standard ruler is typically 30 centimeters (300 millimeters) long.
-Therefore, 30 millimeters represents only one-tenth of the length of a standard ruler.
+Which means, 30 millimeters represents only one-tenth of the length of a standard ruler.
 Visualize a small segment of a ruler, about one-third of the length of your thumb.

 -